HTTPArchive/almanac.httparchive.org/src/content/en/2024/structured-data.md

 ## Knowledge graphs and Graph RAG

 Knowledge graphs have become increasingly central to structured data applications.
 They provide a powerful way to represent and query complex relationships between entities.
-The emergence of [Graph RAG](https://microsoft.github.io/graphrag/) (Retrieval-Augmented Generation) represents a significant advancement, combining knowledge graphs with large language models to enhance AI-generated responses with factual, structured information.
+The emergence of <a hreflang="en" href="https://microsoft.github.io/graphrag/">Graph RAG</a> (Retrieval-Augmented Generation) represents a significant advancement, combining knowledge graphs with large language models to enhance AI-generated responses with factual, structured information.

 ### Difference between Labeled Property Graphs and RDF graphs